jimbrig/NoClocksVaultNew/05-SYSTEM/Meta/TAGS.md

 ## Overview

+> [!NOTE] About:
-This document defines the complete tag taxonomy for the No Clocks Knowledge Vault.
-Tags are organized into three categories: Status, Type, and Topic.
+> This document defines the complete tag taxonomy for this [[MOC - Obsidian|Obsidian]] Vault.
+Tags are organized into three root-level categories: **Status**, **Type**, and **Topic**.

+The tagging system for this vault relies on the following foundational tag "types":

+- `Status/{Status}`: Define the note's current state from a set of pre-defined possible statuses.
+- `Type/{Type}`: Define the note's "Type" from a pre-defined, managed set of possible note types.
+- `Topic/{Topic}`: Define the note's associated topic(s).
+Can be multiple topics as separate `Topic/` tags as well as nested, layered topics as needed (i.e. `Topic/Science/Physics`).
+It becomes increasingly important to manage and groom the nested tag taxonomy over time consistently.

 ## Design Principles